Top 10 Best Sites

 Twitter Handle: @HowStuffWorks

 Match is DA’s top pick of dating sites, coming in with 4.9 out of 5 stars.
-Their advice is aimed for both genders, though some pieces are solely focused for guys.
+Its blog is pretty fantastic, too.
+Its advice is aimed for both genders, though some pieces are solely focused for guys.
 The navigation is a selling point, too, directing users to trending pages, related pages and more.
-Guys might not find exactly what they’re looking for at first, but there’s still a treasure trove of information to glean.
+Guys might not find exactly what they’re looking for at first, but there’s still a treasure trove of information here.

 Twitter Handle: @Match